digital-molecules/chem-calc/README.txt

 -----------------------------------------------------------------------------------
 As long as you run the code through PyCharm's GUI and it returns 0, you can run the app using the typical commands (streamlit run main.py) on the terminal.
 If PyCharm shows errors but the app runs fine, this is due to lack of configuration on PyCharm's part that allows it to properly test Streamlit code.
 You can ignore these errors as long as 0 is returned.
 There should be no other particular issues.
 -----------------------------------------------------------------------------------
-The app is usable as is, but the future goal is to improve the UI and add visual descriptors for each molecule/SMILES string
+The app is usable as is, but the future goal is to add amine functional group calculations, improve the UI and add visual descriptors for each molecule/SMILES string

 #Have fun with SMILES strings!